Registration for High School Summer School is now in waitlist status. Please click on headline for more details.

 Dear MIHS Islander Families:

 Threats to School Consequences: Previously we met with about 50 parents to talk about the threats to our school.
 Parents in this group asked that I send you more specific details about what can happen if a student makes threats (assault) to the school.
 We have definitely taken a closer view of what we can do as a staff to help students understand the importance of creating a school that is safe for all to attend.
 Whenever a student makes a threat to a school even if it is a joke, we do take serious disciplinary action and the student is reported to the police for making the threat which can be a felony violation in the law.
 Moving forward, I hope our students all recognize how disruptive this behavior can be on a school environment and help each other to promote a positive safe school environment.
-Attached is the information that students will get in their Bridges class March 7th.
+During a Bridges lesson last month students learned about what “Exceptional Misconduct “is and possible consequences for engaging in exceptional misconduct.
 Thank you for taking the time to share with your student the importance of keeping our school safe.
-Here is some information below that might help guide your conversation if you chose to with your student.

 Thank you for your continued support of our students as they continue to focus on their education through the new year.